-Encryption is the process of scrambling human-readable data (for example, a plaintext email) into unreadable ciphertext that only authorized parties can only decode using the right cryptographic key.
+Encryption is the process of scrambling data that people can read (for example, a plaintext email) into unreadable ciphertext(new window) that only authorized parties can decrypt using the right cryptographic key.

 How does end-to-end encryption work?

 Bob sends this encrypted message over the public internet.
-Along the way, it may pass through multiple servers, including those belonging to their email service internet service providers.
-Although those companies may try to read the message (or even share it with third parties), it is mathematically impossible for them to convert the ciphertext back into readable plaintext.
-Only Alice can decrypt the message with her private key when it lands in her inbox, as Alice is the only person that has access to her private key.
+Along the way, it may pass through multiple servers, including those belonging to their email service and internet service providers.
+Although those companies may try to read the message (or even share it with third parties)(new window), it is computationally unfeasible for them to convert the ciphertext back into readable plaintext.
+Only Alice can decrypt the message with her private key when it lands in her inbox, as Alice is the only person with access to her private key.

-This works fine if you are connecting to a website to read its blog, but it is a problem if you’re sending an email.
-When you use a standard email provider, such as Gmail or Hotmail, your emails will be protected in transit by (TLS).
-However, once an email arrives at these companies’ servers, it is decrypted.
-Most companies will then re-encrypt your message while it is stored on their servers, but using keys they control.
-This means that the company can decrypt and access the contents of your message at any time.
+This works fine if you are connecting to a website, but it’s insufficient if you’re sending an email.
+When you use a standard email provider, such as Gmail(new window) or Hotmail, all traffic toward it, including emails sent to you, will be protected in transit by TLS.
+The same is true in reverse; Emails you send from a standard email provider are also encrypted using TLS and sent to your recipient’s email provider .
+However, all TLS-protected traffic is decrypted once it arrives at these companies’ servers, including your emails.
+Most companies will then re-encrypt your messages while they are stored on their servers – using keys they control.
+This means that the company can decrypt and access the content of your messages at any time.

 Advantages of end-to-end encryption services

 End-to-end encryption offers multiple advantages over other security paradigms.
 Protecting your data with E2EE makes you less vulnerable to leaks or attacks, prevents your government or ISP from snooping on you, and even helps defend democracy.